ParthTiwa-ri/ecommerce/README.md

+# User Account & Shopping App

+This React application offers user account management functionalities alongside a shopping experience.
+Users can create and manage their accounts, browse products, search, filter, and add items to their cart.

 ## 🚀 Features

 - **User Registration:** Allows new users to create an account by providing necessary information such as username, email, and password.